mozilla-conduit/review/README.md

 `moz-phab reorg` command will compare the stack, display what will be changed and ask for permission before taking any action.

+This behavior can be modified with few options:

+- `--no-abandon` Avoid abandoning revisions on Phabricator when they have been removed from the local stack.
+Only change the dependency relationships between revisions.

 ### Associating a commit to an existing phabricator revision

 `moz-phab` tracks which revision is associated with a commit using a line in the